ota-meshi/eslint-plugin-regexp/docs/rules/no-useless-lazy.md

    In the example above, the character `a` and the character `b` do not overlap.
 Therefore the quantifier `a+` is possessive.

    Since an effectively possessive quantifier cannot give up characters to the expression after it, it doesn't matter whether the quantifier greedy or lazy.
-However, greedy quantifiers should be preferred because they require less characters to write and are easier to visually parse.
+However, greedy quantifiers should be preferred because they require fewer characters to write and are easier to visually parse.

 <eslint-code-block fix>